ONSBigData/dpm.dash/inst/extdata/guide.md

       - **CSV File**: If you have specific dispersion values (e.g., varying by age or time), provide the name of a `.csv` file containing this data.
-The file should have a structure compatible with what `accountTMB` expects for dispersion.
+The file should have a structure compatible with what `dpmaccount` expects for dispersion.
     - **Optional Parameters (Collapsible Section)**:
       - **Lower Rate Limit**: Minimum plausible rate.
 Any rate in your input file below this will be imputed with this limit.
 Default: